Learn to Hunt

 Contact Information by County

-The Flathead Catfish is dark to olive-brown with dark brownish mottlings on the sides, especially in the younger fish.
+Dark to olive-brown with dark brownish mottlings on the sides, especially in younger fish.
 After living in waters that flow over sand or light bottoms, adults are often light tan or even yellowish in color.
 The anal fin is very short with only 15 to 17 rays.
 The head is broad and flat, and the tail is square or very slightly notched.
 The jaws are heavy, and the lower mandible is longer than the upper.

 Try fishing with small sunfish under cut banks after dark and don't forget to use strong hooks.

-The Flathead Catfish lives in a wide variety of habitats and can tolerate extreme turbidity but avoids headwater creeks, high-gradient streams and strong currents.
+The Flathead Catfish lives in a variety of habitats and can tolerate extreme turbidity, but avoids headwater creeks, high-gradient streams and strong currents.
 During the daylight hours it is usually found next to deep pools created by strong current in large sluggish rivers, or low gradient tributaries of large streams.
 In Iowa and Illinois, the Flathead Catfish is found mainly in mud-bottomed areas and deep waters in pools.
 The Flathead Catfish also lives in reservoirs, but is more plentiful below dams of major impoundments.
 It is usually found by drift piles, submerged logs or fallen trees with hard-bottomed substrates of sand or silt.
 Riffles are used by nocturnally feeding adults and are the main habitat of young, which also stay in pools, backwaters and sheltered places as they mature.

 Spawning occurs in June and July in secluded hides and obscure places.
 These fish are nest builders, and parent fish guard the eggs and young.
-The young reach a length of 2 to 6 inches the first year and are sexually mature in the third or fourth year of life.
+The young reach 2- to 6-inches long the first year and are sexually mature in the third or fourth year of life.
 Adults grow to enormous size.
 The state record fish, that weighed 81 pounds, was taken from Lake Ellis in Lucas County.
-Reports of huge flatheads of more than 100 pounds have been passed along through generation along the Mississippi River, but efforts to document their truth have been difficult and may be more river lore than fact.
+Reports of huge flatheads of more than 100 pounds have been passed along through generation along the Mississippi River, but efforts to document their truth have been difficult.